 Always select organic pure essential oils, with no additives, instead of fake synthetic ones where the plants have often been sprayed with pesticides and/or contain other filler ingredients.

 Never apply essential oils directly to the skin and wear gloves when handling them.
-Store in a cool place, out of direct sunlight.
+Remember to always store in a cool place and out of direct sunlight.

 Tip: Use ‘EWG’s Guide to Healthy Cleaning’

 If you have a phone with internet access, I recommend bookmarking ‘EWG’s Guide to Healthy Cleaning’ for a quick and easy reference tool when doing your shopping.